The Linnell Family found comfort and care this summer in the West County House.

 In July 2018, Brody underwent his first leg lengthening surgery at Shriner’s Hospital.
 During this in-depth operation, doctors placed a plate in his knee, broke his tibia and fibula, placed pins in his knee and ankle and placed an external fixator around the lower part of his leg for support during the realignment process.

 In the following months, Brody underwent extensive physical therapy as he gained length and strength in his leg.
 All the while, he and his family found a home-away-from-home at the West County Ronald McDonald House.

 “The meals and accessibility of the house were the most helpful,” says Megan.
 “We are on an emotional and physical rollercoaster when a child is sick, hurt or recovering, so any little thing that helps in the day-to-day routine is huge!”

 Megan also credits the supportive environment and lifelong friendships that form inside the Ronald McDonald House.

 “We all bond.
 We all fall quick and deep with care and love for each other,” says Megan of the other RMHC guest families.
 “In the midst of sadness and hurt, we found a way to laugh and find happiness through our genuine care for each other.”

 The Linnells returned home to Omaha in August 2018.
 Brody is happy to be home with friends and family and started fourth grade.
-He will have appointments once a month until his surgery to have the fixator taken off, afterwards there are a couple surgeries ahead to help correct his knee.
+He will have appointments once a month until his surgery to have the fixator taken off, afterwards, there are a couple of surgeries ahead to help correct his knee.
 The Linnell Family plan to stay again at RMHC St. Louis when they need it.
-Meanwhile the family wants to start volunteering at the Ronald McDonald House Charities in Omaha.
+Meanwhile, the family wants to start volunteering at the Ronald McDonald House Charities in Omaha.

 “Thank you for being a safe, comfortable place that our family could call home for the summer of 2018,” says Megan.
 “The Ronald McDonald House is changing the world one family at a time.”